Art in Sonoma County

 Calabi Gallery

-March 1 through April 26, Pushing Boundaries
+Through April 26, Pushing Boundaries

 The legendary golden age of the California School of Fine Arts, known as A Period of Exploration, took place between 1945 and 1950.
 Later the school was renamed the San Francisco Art Institute.
 Pushing Boundaries features a number of SFAI artists including Susan Marie Dopp, Claire Falkenstein, Bella Feldman, Sonia Gechtoff, Pamela Glasscock, Robert Howard, Harry Jacobus, Walter Kuhlman, Evri Kwong, Frank Lobdell, Sutter Marin, Robert McChesney, Irving Norman, Nathan Oliveira, Hassel Smith, and Inez Storer, among others.